2020–2023 North American drought

 A drought developed in the Western, Midwestern, and Northeastern United States in the summer of 2020.
 Similar conditions started in other states in August 2020, including Iowa, Nebraska and certain parts of Wisconsin and Minnesota.
-At the same time, more than 90% of Utah, Colorado, Nevada and New Mexico were in some levels of drought.
+At the same time, more than 90% of Utah, Colorado, Nevada and New Mexico were in some level of drought.
 Also in drought conditions were Wyoming, Oregon and Arizona.

 Over the course of 2021, conditions improved in the Northeast but worsened in the Western United States.
 As of June 2021, "nearly the entire region (97 percent) [was] facing abnormally dry conditions."
 Drought also affected a wide area of Mexico in 2021, as well as the prairies of Canada.

 The drought conditions of 2020 were associated with a moderate La Niña episode that had developed in the Pacific Ocean.

 United States

 West

 By autumn 2020, the drought in the Western States was the worst since similar drought conditions seven years earlier.

 The 2020–2021 drought was described by some as possibly the worst drought in modern history for the Western U.S.

 By late spring 2021, dry conditions had expanded to almost the entire state of California and to neighboring Nevada.

 In July 2021, after two more extremely dry winters, Lake Powell dropped to its lowest level since 1969 when the reservoir was first filling.
 Lake Mead fell to a level expected to trigger federally mandated cuts to Arizona and Nevada's water supplies for the first time in history.

 The first quarter of 2022 was the driest on record in California and Nevada.
 Despite June having slightly above average precipitation in California, the state still had its driest first half.
 This persisted even during the extreme monsoon season, but eased a bit.
 Since July 28, 2022, Lake Mead rose 1%.

 Despite the monsoon, Southern California was put in a drought emergency in December 2022, allowing for water restrictions to be put in place.